lpezda/FreeCodeCamp/README.md

 # FreeCodeCamp
-Free Code Camp projects, algorithms and challenges.
+My Free Code Camp projects, algorithms and challenges.

+All work done can be found on my freecodecamp website: https://www.freecodecamp.com/lpezda